Hani walked beside me without speaking, steps light, her mid-cut dark hair falling over her shoulders.

 I shrugged, hands in pockets, cube solid against my fingers.
 "Beats doing homework."

-The image cut clear—her big laugh, our scribbled messes, her whoop when I cracked it.
-I looked off, keeping my tone flat.
+The image came back clear—her bright laugh, our scribbled messes, her whoop when I cracked one while she cheered from the sidelines.
+I looked away, keeping my tone flat.
 "Nah.
-You put it together.
-Your grind, your win."
+You got it yourself."

-Hanni stopped, eyes on mine, straight and open.
-"Those days stuck with me, Jin.
-They made us who we are."
+Hani stopped, eyes locked on mine, steady and open.
+"Those days stuck with me, Eiji.
+They're still part of us."

 ---